emarjani/newsweek-homepage/README.md

 # Newsweek Homepage

-A front end clone of the Newsweek homepage.
-Built using Bootstrap, as well as basic HTML and CSS.
+A responsive front end clone of the Newsweek homepage.
+Built using Bootstrap, HTML and CSS.

 ## Links